 promote accidental experiences

-Any event can be an Experience if you are treating it as such.
+Any event can become an Experience if you treat it as such.
 As we grow up, we are more focused, and our field of view becomes narrower by default, both literally and figuratively.
-With mindful awareness, you can be more present and Experience even in the most trivial, everyday events and places.
+By being more mindful and aware, you become more present, and even the most trivial, everyday events and places can turn into Experiences.

 When you treat something as an Experience, it becomes one.

-List dull, repetitive, or time-wasting activities and consider how you can turn each of them into a playground of Accidental Experiences.
+Turn dull, repetitive, or time-wasting activities into playgrounds of Accidental Experiences.

 During these activities, be mindful.
 Be part of what is happening around you, at least in mind.

 Write down what you see, sense, and feel in your Insight Journal.